aruigrok/GettingandCleaningData/README.md

 #### Assignment
 Create one R script called run_analysis.R that does the following.

+1. It downloads the dataset.
-1. Merges the training and the test sets to create one data set.
+2. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set.
 4. Appropriately labels the data set with descriptive variable names.
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject that is called UCIHAR_tidy.txt.

+*Note*: Please change your working directory as appropriate in lines 52 and 71 of run_analysis.R.

 ## Files in Repository
 The file run_analysis.R is the script created for the assignment.